armory/docs/content/en/docs/installation/armory-halyard.md

 else, you'll need to rename or symlink the file accordingly.

 ### Running Halyard Commands
-Once Armory Halyard is running, you can interact with it by opening a separate Terminal and running:
+Once Armory extended Halyard is running, you can interact with it by opening a separate Terminal and running:

 ```